texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

 date: 2018-05-27
 ---

-WYSIWYG is a marketing term (''What you see is what you get'') for a particular style of text processor.
+WYSIWYG is a marketing term ("What you see is what you get") for a particular style of text processor.
 WYSIWYG systems are characterised by two principal claims: that you type what you want to print, and that what you see on the screen as you type is a close